sphinx-contrib/spelling/programoutput/doc/index.rst

    in the document.
 However, if the option ``shell`` is given, ``command`` is literally passed to the system shell.
 With the ``nostderr`` option, standard error is hidden from the output.

+   The working directory of the command can be configured with the ``cwd`` option.
+The argument of this option is a directory path, relative to the current source file.
+Absolute paths are interpreted as relative to the root of the source directory.
+The default working directory is ``/``, i.e. the root of the source directory.

    If the ``prompt`` option is given, the ``command`` itself is included in the document, so that the output mimics input in a shell prompt.